 A note about online information

-Abortion is a safe medical procedure that ends a pregnancy.
+Abortion is a medical procedure that ends a pregnancy.
 It may also be referred to as a ‘termination’ or ‘pregnancy termination’.
-It’s estimated that about one third of unplanned pregnancies are ended.
+It’s estimated that about one-third of unplanned pregnancies are ended.

 Abortion in Australia is only legal if done by a registered medical professional.
 But abortion laws vary between states and territories.
-The different laws are about how and when women can access abortion.
+The different laws outline how and when women can access abortion.

 Regardless of the reason, it’s your choice to end your pregnancy.